Henrhyd Falls

-Henrhyd Falls (Welsh: Sgwd Henrhyd) in the Brecon Beacons National Park, Wales, is the tallest waterfall in southern Wales with a drop of 90 ft.
+Henrhyd Falls (Welsh: Sgwd Henrhyd) in the Brecon Beacons National Park, Wales, is the tallest waterfall in southern Wales, with a drop of 90 ft.
 It lies on National Trust land, in the county of Powys.
-The nearest settlement to it is Coelbren, on the road between Glynneath and Abercraf.
+The nearest settlement is Coelbren, on the road between Glynneath and Abercraf.
 Though not in the core of the area, it is considered by many to constitute a part of Wales' celebrated Waterfall Country.